 Each year Grace parishioners are given the opportunity to brighten the life of a child who has a parent in prison.
 The gifts are given on behalf of the incarcerated parent who cannot provide gifts of clothing or toys to their children.
 Angel Tree tags are made available for parishioners to choose for whom they will buy a gift.
 Tags list the age, sex and gift wish of a needy child.
 Gifts are purchased and brought back to the Parish Hall prior to Christmas for collection and distribution.
 The parish’s committed participation over the past 15 years has led to a growing list of children and parents spanning the Peninsula to West Point who benefit from this ministry.
 Keep an eye out in November to see how you can help with the Angel Tree this year.

 Red Cross Blood Drive

-Grace has hosted an American Red Cross blood drive once a year for the past eight years, usually on a Sunday in January.
+Grace has hosted an American Red Cross blood drive at least twice a year for the past several years.
 The drive is open to the public and non-parishioners are welcome to participate.
-There is always a great need for blood and this period of pandemic is no exception.
+There is always a great need for blood.
 Watch for announcements in the FridayGram and sign up to give!

 The Cyclist Support Group has hosted cyclists beginning or ending the TransAmerica Bicycle Trail – a coast-to-coast trail from Oregon to Virginia – from many different countries, including the Netherlands, United Kingdom, Australia, South Africa and Korea for potluck lunch or accommodations in private homes or Riverview, Grace’s building on the bluff above the York River.
 Some have been given rides to and from airports, bus and train stations, others to the all-important bike shop!
 This ministry began in 2003 and since then dozens of guest cyclists visit each year.
 The register is a moving account of this ministry.